-In this blog post, we will talk about kubernetes Ingress, what it is and some of the concepts you need to know to work with it.
-This post assumes you have a solid understanding of kubernetes.
+In this blog post, we’ll cover Kubernetes Ingress, including what it is and some of the concepts you’ll need to learn.
+This articles assumes you have a solid understanding of Kubernetes.

-In simple terms, a kubernetes ingress expose HTTP and HTTPS routes from outside of a kubernetes cluster to services created inside the cluster.
-In general:
+To start simply, a Kubernetes ingress exposes HTTP and HTTPS routes from outside of a cluster to services created inside the cluster.
+In general, you’ll find that:

 apiVersion: extensions/v1beta1 kind: Ingress metadata: name: demo-ingress annotations: nginx.ingress.kubernetes.io/rewrite-target: / spec: rules: - http: paths: - path: /demopath backend: serviceName: demo servicePort: 80

 The ingress rules are a set of rules used to process incoming traffic to services in the cluster.
 Using the example above, let’s go over the rules section of the spec.

 - Specify how the rule applies.
 We can use HTTP/S or host-based rule (foo.bar.com).
 In the example above, we are using HTTP as opposed to host-based.

 - Define the path and the backend service/port to route to.
 In our example above, the service name is demo with port 80.
 (Note: Both the host and the path must match the content of an incoming request before the load balancer will direct traffic to the referenced service.)

 If a rule is not defined, all traffic will be routed to a default backend that is specified in ingress controller.